msppstata/quant1/03-Get-help.md

 	- Stata youtube channel: www.youtube.com/user/statacorp
 	- Google

-- If the answer to your question is in the help file or the top hit on Google, the answer to your question will be, "Read the documentation" or ["Google it"](http://bit.ly/YcP0TF)
+- If the answer to your question is in the help file or the top hit on Google, the answer to your question will be, "Read documentation" or ["Google it"](http://bit.ly/YcP0TF)

 ## Help Files: